Join millions of Canadians who have already trusted Loans Canada

 However, surplus income payments are required if your surplus income payment is more than $200.
 Moreover, if it is, your bankruptcy (and the associated payments) will be extended for another year (9 months to 21 months).
 This basically means that those who make a lot of money will generally have to pay more for their bankruptcy than those who are barely scraping by.

-Of course, another huge cost in your bankruptcy will be the assets you lose.
-You will not only lose your tax return for the year of filing (and any others that haven’t been received yet) and all of your RRSP contributions of the last 12 months, but also all of your investments.
-Also, you can potentially lose the equity in your home and your vehicle but that depends on which province you live in and the individual rules for that area.
+Of course, another huge cost of your bankruptcy will be the assets you lose.
+You will not only lose your tax return for the year of filing (and any others that haven’t been received yet) but all of your RRSP contributions from the last 12 months.
+You may also lose all of your other investments.
+Similarly, you can potentially lose the equity in your home and your vehicle but that depends on which province you live in and the individual rules for that area.

 • Consumer proposal – A consumer proposal is a legally binding agreement between you and your creditors to arrange for a partial repayment of your debts.
 Unlike a bankruptcy, your assets aren’t at risk and the effect on your credit score is not as large.